 We are publishers of the best contemporary non-fiction writing and are peer reviewed for academic excellence.
 We are the publishing imprint of University College Dublin, Ireland.

-UCD Press publishes contemporary scholarly writing in a broad range of subjects including history, literary studies, music, science and more recently migration studies and gender studies.
+UCD Press publishes contemporary scholarly writing in a broad range of subjects including history, literary studies, music, science and more recently migration studies, gender studies and architecture.
 Our Press has a special focus on Irish Studies.
 Our books are produced to the highest standards of design, editing, and printing while being distributed, marketed and publicised nationally and internationally.

 The Press is located at the UCD Humanities Institute (HI), on the UCD Campus in Belfield, Dublin 4, Ireland.
 The Humanities Institute constitutes a vibrant and creative space for interdisciplinary research in the arts and humanities in Ireland.
 Within UCD, the HI acts as a creative hub for interdisciplinary enquiry and discussion in the humanities and cognate social sciences.
 UCD Press has been involved in several workshops to advise and support the research students based in the HI and the wider academic community on all things publishing related.

-The Press has had a number of successful titles including The Encyclopaedia of Music in Ireland
+The Press has had a number of successful titles including in the field of music studies: The Encyclopaedia of Music in Ireland

 ; in poetry studies: The Poet's Chair